Q & A

 The terms counselling and psychotherapy are often used interchangeably, but this can be misleading.
 One main difference between counselling and psychotherapy is the training involved.
 Whereas a counselling certificate can be gained in a number of months and even online, psychotherapy training usually takes a number of years and trains practitioners to work at a much greater depth.
 Thus, generally speaking psychotherapy can facilitate healing and transformation a much deeper level than counselling.
 This said, this is not a hard and fast rule, as some more rigorous counselling training is now available.
 Always check a professional’s qualifications when picking a therapist.

-Yes, I offer telephone counselling for certain issues.
-If you are interested in telephone counselling, please email me with details of what you would like to talk about and I will contact you to discuss how I can help.
+Yes, I offer both.
+If you are interested in either, please email me with details of what you would like to talk about and I will contact you to discuss how I can help.

 What are your qualifications?

 I trained at the Institute of Psychosynthesis, where I gained a diploma in both psychosynthesis counselling and psychotherapeutic counselling, plus a Masters in Psychosynthesis Psychotherapy.

 I also hold two previous degrees in Animal Science and Welfare and Community and Criminal Justice.

 I am continuously updating my training.
 Here is some of the topics I have completed training on in recent years: